India restores 4G mobile internet in Kashmir after 550 days | ExBulletin

 India restores 4G mobile internet in Kashmir after 550 days

+SRINAGAR, India India ended an 18-month ban on high-speed internet services on mobile devices in controversial Kashmir, where opposition to New Delhi deepened as it revoked the region’s semi-autonomy.

+The order late Friday lifted the ban on 4G mobile data services However, the order issued by the regions’ interior secretary, Shaleen Kabra, urged police officers to closely monitor the impact of the lifting of restrictions.

-An internet blanket ban, the longest in a democracy that rights activists called as digital apartheid and collective punishment, went into effect in August 2019 when India abolished the state of Kashmir giving its residents special property rights of land and jobs.
-The region was divided into two federally governed territories.
+An online blanket ban, the longest in a democracy that rights activists refer to as digital apartheid and collective punishment, entered into force in August 2019 when India removed Kashmir from its special status and citizenship which gave its inhabitants special rights in land ownership and jobs.
+The region was also divided into two federally governed territories.

 The move accompanied a security crackdown and total communication disruption that left hundreds of thousands jobless, damaged the already poor healthcare system and shut down school and college education by the millions.
 Months later, India gradually eased some of the restrictions, including partial internet connection.

-In January last year, authorities allowed more than 12 million people in Indian-controlled territories to access government-approved websites through slow-speed links.
+In January last year, authorities allowed Indian-controlled territories more than 12 million people to access government-approved websites through slow-speed links.

-Two months later, authorities revoked a ban on social media and restored the full internet connection, but not the high-speed internet.
+Two months later, authorities revoked a ban on social media and restored the full internet connection but not high speed internet.
 In August, 4G services were allowed in two of the 20 district regions.

 Officials have said the internet ban was intended to stop anti-India protests and attacks by rebels who have fought for decades for regional independence or unification with Pakistan, which administers another part of Kashmir.
 Both countries claim landlocked territory in its entirety.